 The Parents’ Responsibility

-In a home where guns are kept, the degree of safety a child has rests squarely on the child’s parents.
-Parents who accept the responsibility to learn, practice and teach gun safety rules will ensure their child’s safety to a much greater extent than those who do not.
+In a home where guns are kept, the degree of safety a child has rested squarely on the child’s parents.
+Parents who accept the responsibility to learn, practice, and teach gun safety rules will ensure their child’s safety much more than those who do not.
 Parental responsibility does not end, however, when the child leaves the home.

 Talking With Your Child About Gun Safety

 There is no particular age to talk with your child about gun safety.
 A good time to introduce the subject is the first time he or she shows an interest in firearms, even toy pistols or rifles.
-Talking openly and honestly about gun safety with your child is usually more effective than just ordering him or her to stay out of the gun closet, and leaving it at that.
+Talking openly and honestly about gun safety with your child is usually more effective than just ordering them to stay out of the gun closet and leaving it at that.
 Such statements may just stimulate a child’s natural curiosity.